 Our third set of outcomes capture contacting deputies.
 We ask respondents if they have contacted a deputy within the last year, before following up to ask why one would do so (even if they did not).
+Because these variables are measured before information is provided, they may also be useful to capture heterogeneous effects of providing information.

 Our fourth set of outcomes measures political knowledge.
-In particular, we ask respondents both local and national political knowledge questions relating to deputies.
-For the local questions,
+In particular, we ask respondents